 Concentration of credit risk is the risk of loss attributed to the magnitude of a government's investment in a single issuer.
-At June 30, 2018 and 2017, the investment portfolio was concentrated as follows:
+At June 30, 2019 and 2018, the investment portfolio was concentrated as follows:

-ntage of nt Portfolio

-Investment Type Issuer 2018 2017

-U.S. Government Agency Securities U.S. Government Agency Securities U.S. Government Agency Securities U.S. Government Agency Securities Federal Home Loan Bank Federal Farm Credit Bank Federal Home Loan Mortgage Corp Fannie Mae 11% 8% 13% -% 11% 12% 5% 45%
+ntage of nt Portfolio Investment Type Issuer 2019 2018 U.S. Government Agency Securities Federal Home Loan Bank 14% 11% U.S. Government Agency Securities Federal Farm Credit Bank 16% 8% U.S. Government Agency Securities Federal Home Loan Mortgage Corp 10% 13%

 This Agency's investment policy specifies that no single issuer shall comprise greater than 25% of the overall portfolio, excluding securities collateralizing the repurchase agreement, when measured at the last investment purchase date.
-No noncompliance with the policy was noted as of June 30, 2018 or 2017.
+No noncompliance with the policy was noted as of June 30, 2019 or 2018.
 Securities which are explicitly backed by the full faith and credit of the United States Government shall not be aggregated when measuring portfolio concentration.

-NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2018 and 2017
+NOTES TO FINANCIAL STATEMENTS As of and for the Years Ended June 30, 2019 and 2018